kailash-manasarovar/statement/docs/timeline/2024/march.md

     - [Letter in English](../../content/documents/evidence/civil-guard.pdf).
     - [Letter in Spanish](../../content/documents/evidence/civil-guard-spain.pdf).

-- I send it registered from Mumbai.
+- I print and send it registered from my Mumbai hotel.
 - I don't know if anyone received it.

 ## Tweets